flowchain/flowchain-hybrid/README.md

 ![](https://flowchain.co/static/logo-text@128.png)

-[WIP] This document is under development.
+The fast and light-weight Flowchain client in 100% JavaScript.

-# hybrid-node
+# flowchain-node

-The `hybrid-node` is the *hybrid consensus node* that connected the public mining pool to broadcast the `λ` value described in the academic paper.
-This PoC supports ETH as the public blockchain.
+The `flowchain-node` is a fast and light-weight Flowchain client that can mine FlowchainCoin.
+It is also the *hybrid consensus node* across the Flowchain network that connects to the public blockchain and provides the puzzle and `λ` values to the private blockchains.

 # Introduction